 Oil & Gas

-Jason Jones analyzes the oil and gas industry’s market trends and pricing and provides advice for lenders based on the short- and long-term outlook.
+Jason Jones analyzes the U.S. oil and gas industry’s market trends and pricing and provides advice for lenders based on the short- and long-term outlook.

 - Crude oil prices increased 43% by mid-July 2022 compared with the same period last year.